What is hardwood used for?

-At Arnold Laver, we can supply what we think is the widest range of hardwoods in the UK.
+At Arnold Laver, we can supply what we think is the widest range of hardwoods in the UK - for more information, you can see our in depth species guide.
 If we don’t have it in stock, we can source it.
 We do sustainable so you can be reassured that your wood is ethical and sourced from suppliers who achieve our high standards, supplied from their locations to ours.

 How to make Hardwoods Work in your Home

 Hardwoods provide a fantastic range of colours, forms, and finishes.
 Of course, there are practical uses, such as marine construction, cladding, and structural work, but many are beautiful and provide a brilliant material if you’re feeling creative.

 Cherry wood is perfect for fine joinery, such as musical instruments and cabinetry, with a smooth texture and beautiful finish.

 Maple can make a really stunning, hardwearing kitchen surface.

 European oak works really well as flooring and Sycamore and Tulipwood can make cabinetmaking a real pleasure.

 Remember, the versatility of hardwoods makes them an excellent choice for a variety of applications.
 Whether you're wondering "what is hardwood used for?" or you're looking for specific types of hardwood for your next project, we're here to help.